 OR, have your kids assemble a paper chain with 24 links.
 Print out this list of Bible verses and glue one verse to each link.
 Every day in December snip a link and read the Bible together.

 OR, Use my favorite Bible storybook – The Jesus Storybook Bible.
 Read one story each day.
 (They all tie to Jesus; even the Old Testament.)
 Download a PDF of this reading plan.
 A sample of which is shown below.
 (There are multiple other, not-so-fancy versions out on the internet.
 Do a search.)

 Plant Straw for the Manger.
 Fill a cup with potting soil.
 Place it on a sunward windowsill.
 Have a container of seeds close by – use grass seed or “cat grass” or wheat berries.
 Every time someone does something nice for someone, they get to plant a seed.
 Watch it grow (water regularly) and on December 24th mow it down to fill the manger in your crèche scene.

 Use unexpected moments to focus on Advent themes.
 Find yourself stuck in traffic or in the slow lane at the store?
 Transform your marking-time-moment into an example of how the Israelites waited for the arrival of the Savior – for hundreds of years!
 What are other daily instances that remind you of peace, light, grace, joy, hope, love…?

 including Random Acts of Christmas Kindness!
 A fun way to put the focus on being kind to others.

 What Advent activities are being arranged in your household?

-Grass in a cup by Shardayyy under a Creative Commons license.
+Grass in a cup by Shardayyy Photography, licensed under Creative Commons (CC BY 2.0).